Recipe Overview

 Notes

-- For a creamier smoothie, replace the water with any milk of your choice: whole milk, half and half, 2%, non-fat, almond milk, oat milk, etc.
+- Make it creamy: For a creamier smoothie, replace the water with any milk of your choice: whole milk, half and half, 2%, non-fat, almond milk, oat milk, etc.

-- Instead of water or milk, add 1 cup Greek yogurt for added protein.
-You may need to add a little water to thin, or less ice.
+- Add protein: Instead of water or milk, add 1 cup Greek yogurt or 1 cup cottage cheese for added protein.
+You may need to add a little water to thin the consistency, or use less ice.
+You could also add a scoop of protein powder, if you like.

 looks delicious